René Angélil: Personal life

-Angélil, a well-known former singer-turned-manager, was sent a tape of then 12-year-old singer Celine Dion and invited her to audition in Quebec.
+Angélil was sent a tape of then 12-year-old singer Céline Dion and invited her to audition in Quebec.
 He began managing her career, taking the teen and her mother on tour in Canada, Japan and Europe.
 He mortgaged his house to finance her first album in 1981.

 Angélil and Dion began a personal relationship in 1988 when she was twenty years old.
-Their relationship began the night Celine won the Eurovision Song Contest on April 30, 1988.

-They married on December 17, 1994, in a lavish wedding ceremony at Montreal's Notre-Dame Basilica, which was broadcast live on Canadian television.
+Their first date took place the night Celine won the Eurovision Song Contest on 30 April 1988.
+Her mother was vehemently opposed to the union due to their 26-year age gap and his previous failed marriages.
+However, she eventually relented, as most of the family was supportive.
+The couple married on 17 December 1994.
+The lavish wedding ceremony at Montreal's Notre-Dame Basilica was broadcast live on Canadian television.

-After Angélil was diagnosed with cancer in 1999, and before beginning radiation treatment, the couple turned to in-vitro fertilization.
-Their efforts were extensively publicized.
-Their son René-Charles Angélil was born on January 25, 2001.
-Dion suffered a miscarriage in 2009, then gave birth to twin boys on October 23, 2010.
+After Angélil was diagnosed with throat cancer in 1999, and before beginning radiation treatment, the couple turned to in-vitro fertilisation.
+Their efforts were extensively publicised.
+Their son René-Charles Angélil was born on 25 January 2001.
+Dion suffered a miscarriage in 2009, then gave birth to twin boys on 23 October 2010.
 The boys were named Eddy after Eddy Marnay, who produced Dion's first five albums, and Nelson Angélil after former South African president Nelson Mandela.

-Angélil and Dion were huge fans of the Montreal Canadiens NHL hockey team and were good friends of former Quebec Nordiques/Colorado Avalanche president and general manager Pierre Lacroix.
+Angélil and Dion were huge fans of the Montreal Canadiens NHL hockey team, and were good friends of former Quebec Nordiques / Colorado Avalanche president and general manager Pierre Lacroix.

-Montreal Jubilation Choir founder Trevor Payne has said that "backstage, out of the eye of the general public, they were the kindest, most down-to-earth, superstars that I've ever known in my entire career."
+Montreal Jubilation Choir founder Trevor Payne has said that "backstage, out of the eye of the general public, they were the kindest, most down-to-earth superstars that I've ever known in my entire career."